A Local’s City Guide to Liverpool

 Filled with quirky stores and cafes, Bold Street is one of the most popular parts in Liverpool city centre.
 The street is dominated by the shell of St Luke’s Church, which was bombed in WWII and now plays host to art installations each summer.
 Check out an exhibition or indie film at FACT or hop between vintage shops for a fun-filled afternoon.

 One of the best things about Liverpool is the food and spending a few days eating your way around the city is so much fun.
 The number of interesting dining options has exploded over the last few years and new places are constantly opening up all over the city.
-From budget yet delicious pizza option Crust on Bold Street to Michelin-star dining at Fraiche across the river, you’re utterly spoiled for choice.
+From budget yet delicious pizza option Crust on Bold Street to the elegant and highly regarded Nord, you’re utterly spoiled for choice.
 Keep reading for my top restaurant recommendations!

 Liverpool has two cathedrals in close proximity, joined by the aptly named Hope Street.
 Liverpool Cathedral is older and incredibly grand while Liverpool Metropolitan Cathedral is modern and unique.
 Check out the two, stopping for a bite to eat in between at The Quarter or Gusto, then see a play at the Liverpool Philharmonic or the Everyman Theatre.